flame-engine/flame/packages/flame_3d/ROADMAP.md

 and provide the tools needed, like a [`CameraComponent`](https://docs.flame-engine.org/latest/flame/camera_component.html), `World` and similar components.

-In a perfect world this API does not depend or even knows about the Flutter GPU, which brings us to our secondary goal: to abstract the Flutter GPU into an API that is user-friendly for 3D development.
+In a perfect world this API does not depend or even know about the Flutter GPU, which brings us to our secondary goal: to abstract the Flutter GPU into an API that is user-friendly for 3D development.
 That includes simplifying things like creating render targets, setting up the color and depth textures and configuring depth stencils.
 But it also includes higher level APIs like